-In 2010 Hannah shot 'The Empire', a social reportage of homeless subculture in her hometown explored the family-like bond shared by the group of men she met.
+Her series 'The Empire', a social reportage of homeless subculture in her hometown explored the family-like bond shared by the group of men she met.
 The shocking moments within the story are coupled with humor, mateship, and tenderness.
-It is an intimate journey into a subculture that is often misunderstood due to it's confronting nature and perceptions of the unknown and unfamiliar.
+It was featured at the 2011 Reportage Documentary Festival in Sydney.